Battle of Shiroyama: Battle

 Following their defeat at the Siege of Kumamoto Castle and in other battles in central Kyūshū, the surviving remnants of the samurai forces loyal to Saigō Takamori fled back to Satsuma, seizing the hill of Shiroyama overlooking Kagoshima on 1 September 1877.

 Imperial army troops under the command of General Yamagata Aritomo and marines under the command of Admiral Kawamura Sumiyoshi began arriving soon after, and the rebels were promptly surrounded.
 In the mere six months since Saigō's failed Siege of Kumamoto Castle, a combination of defections and combat losses had shrunk the size of his army from 20,000 to 500, compared to the Imperial Army's 30,000.

 Yamagata, although greatly outnumbering Saigō, bided his time constructing a series of fortifications to encircle Saigō and prevent any chance of a breakout, additionally requisitioning five warships to bombard the rebels and reduce their defenses.
 He was planning an attack from all sides, and in an effort to prevent another escape, ordered that any position engaged by the enemy was to be fired upon, regardless of friendly casualties.

 On 23 September, Admiral Kawamura Sumiyoshi demanded an unconditional surrender of the samurai, promising to spare their lives if they offered Saigō, and that they would attack the rebel position if no response was given by 5pm that day.
 Following silence from the camp, he began to attack the position, causing devastation amongst the samurai who did not expect such a heavy bombardment.
 Saigō defended his position with limited support from Snider-Enfield breechloaders and artillery, but had a critical lack of ammunition for both.
 He had to resort to melting down metal statues to produce bullets and tending to injuries with a carpenter's saw.

 After firing a final barrage of artillery lasting the night, Yamagata's men attacked Saigō's position.
-At 4 am, the battle began.
-The samurai, under heavy fire, charged the lines of the Imperial Army, which had not been trained for close-quarter sword fighting.
-In just a few minutes, the once organized line turned into disarray.
-Highly skilled samurai swordsmanship prevailed against an army with very little traditional training.
+At 04:00, the battle began.
 For a short time, Saigō's lines held, but were forced back due to being outnumbered.
 Saigō was mortally wounded in the femoral artery and stomach, and was carried by Beppu Shinsuke downhill to find a place to commit seppuku.
 Serving as kaishakunin, Beppu cut off Saigō's head and hid it to prevent it from being found by the enemy.
 However, because the decapitation was done hastily, some of Saigō's hair remained, and a coolie was able to find his head.
-After Saigō's death, Beppu, now in command, charged downhill and was himself shot to death – without any ammunition, the rest of the samurai drew their swords, charged downhill, and were subsequently killed.
+After Saigō's death, Beppu, now in command, charged downhill and was shot to death himself – without any ammunition, the rest of the samurai drew their swords, charged downhill, and were subsequently killed.
 With these deaths, the Satsuma rebellion came to an end.